AConati/Warp/final/readme.md

 **Authors of this project**: Ari Conati & Grant Lee

 **Brief Description:**
-We are making a survival video game where you need to collect stones that represent a note in a chord.
+We are making a survival video game where you need to collect stones.
 The player's score will be higher depending on how many stones they collect.
+The stones will each represent a chord tone, and the sound played will change as the player collects stones, as an additional incentive.
 The game will get progressively difficult as time progresses and the player survives.
 A key feature of the game will include the ability to throw an object and teleport to that object in order to dodge other projectiles.

 **Design Pattern:**
 We will implement a Model View Controller, where the each component corresponds as follows: